ArnaudValensi/ArnaudValensi.github.io/src/pages/about-me.md

 🧙📜 I'm looking for a freelance mission.

-I am specialized in video game and full-stack development.
+I'm a software engineer specialized in video game development, game design and full-stack development.
 Lately, I've been building a business to make real-time networked video games, but I'm still doing full-stack development for a living.

+I would preferably work in the game industry, but not necessarily, and if it is I would preferably work on a video game, but not necessarily.

 I started coding in 2001 at the age of 13.
 I was mainly doing web development at the time.
-I started studying programming in school in 2009 where I gained broader skills like system, network and AI programming using c, c ++, java.
+I started studying programming in school in 2009 where I gained broader skills like system, network and AI programming using c, c++, java.
 I became a graduate software engineer in 2014.

 I have always lived with video games.
 When teachers asked us what we wanted to do with our lives, at the age where the answers were astronaut, firefighter or princess, mine was being a video game maker.

 Today I don’t play much video games because when I do, it quickly gives me ideas that I look forward to implementing in my own projects.
 And I feel that programming itself is like the best video game ever.

-In fact, this desire for building things is not tied to video games, I like to make things in general, which is why I’m not only specialized in video games.
+In fact, my desire for building things is not tied to video games, I like to make things in general, which is why I’m not only specialized in video games.
 During my career, I've tried to acquire all the skills to build and publish projects on my own.
 This is why I'm familiar with high and low-level programming languages, but I've also developed skills in growth marketing / growth hacking, data analysis, UI / UX, and art.
 Of course, I'm not as good at these as I am at software engineering, but I know enough to do some projects on my own or tell people what to do.

 ## Career